Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 On this tab, the Create Now button will initiate a manual shadow copy immediately.

-Once Shadow Copy is installed and configured it will become an invaluable tool for both business and home users alike.
+Once Shadow Copy is installed and configured, it will become an invaluable tool for both business and home users alike.
 For businesses, it will reduce time waiting for restores to be completed as well as time wasted rewriting lost documents and allow users to access old versions of documents easily.
-For home users it is a simple solution allowing users to restore lost files quickly and easily.
+For home users, it is a simple solution that allows users to restore lost files quickly and easily.
 I hope you have enjoyed reading this guide as much as I have enjoyed writing it.
 Please feel free to leave any comments you may have below.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.